thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

 ### Accept the Drop
 The next function to implement is `tableView(_:acceptDrop:row:dropOperation:)`.
 This is where you'll handle the data from the dragging pasteboard after it's been dropped on the table view.

-First, get the array of pasteboard items drom the drop.
-Because multiple selection is allowed, multiple rows could be dropped at the same time.
-Each dragged row has its own pasteboard item, with each containing the string we set for the row.
+First, get the array of pasteboard items from the drop.
+Because table views support multiple selection, multiple rows could be dropped simultaneously.
+Each dragged row corresponds to a pasteboard item, with each item containing the string you set for the row.

 For each pasteboard item, get the string stored in it with the method `NSPasteboardItem.string(forType: NSPasteboard.PasteboardType)`.
 ```swift